 Founded in 1989 as part of the PEN movement, PEN Belarus have been at the forefront of conversations around freedom of expression in the country - often described as ‘Europe’s last dictatorship’ - for over 30 years.

-There have been many challenging moments throughout their history and this year has been no exception.
-The months since the disputed Presidential election of August 2020 have seen the violent suppression of peaceful protests calling for the presidential election to be run again and the arrests of thousands of demonstrators, including members and employees of PEN Belarus.
+There have been many challenging moments throughout their history and the last few years have been no exception.
+Since the disputed presidential election of August 2020, we have seen the violent suppression of peaceful protests calling for the presidential election to be run again and the arrests of thousands of demonstrators, including members and employees of PEN Belarus.

 ‘We wanted to start a dialogue in society’

-- Svetlana Alexievich, President, PEN Belarus (September 2020)
+- Svetlana Alexievich, Former President of PEN Belarus (September 2020)

 Send a message via our form below, or if you are able to write and post a letter, please contact us for more information.